MTG/freesound/_docs/api/source/resources.rst

   {
-    "detail": "Sound successfully described (now pending processing and moderation)", "uri": "<URI of the described sound instance>"
+    "detail": "Sound successfully described (now pending processing and moderation)", "id": "<sound_id for the uploaded and described sound instance>" }
-  }

 Note that after the sound is described, it still needs to be processed and moderated by the team of Freesound moderators.
-Therefore, the url returned in parameter ``uri`` will lead to a 404 Not Found error until the sound is approved by the moderators.
+Therefore, accessing the Sound Instance using the returned ``id`` will lead to a 404 Not Found error until the sound is approved by the moderators.

 If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned with a ``detail`` field describing the errors.